-Frohlich et al. (2004) use the allocation decisions of dictators to cluster them into three distributional types: i) selfish dictators allocate most of their income to themselves (regardless of their relative output), ii) egalitarian dictators allocate incomes according to equal splits (regardless of their relative outputs), and iii) equitable dictators allocate incomes in proportion to their relative outputs.
-It is noteworthy that "equity" again conforms closely with the accountability principle invoked by Konow (2000): if dictators are equitable, they allocate incomes proportional to the discretionary production choices of individuals.
+Frohlich et al. (2004) use the allocation decisions of dictators to cluster them into three distributional types: i) selfish dictators allocate most of their income to themselves (regardless of their relative output), ii) egalitarian dictators allocate incomes according to equal splits (regardless of their relative output), and iii) equitable dictators allocate incomes in proportion to their relative output.
+It is noteworthy that "equity" again conforms closely with the accountability principle invoked by Konow (2000): if dictators are equitable, they allocate incomes proportional to production.